MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-II-United-States-International-Trade-Commission/subchapter-C-Investigations-Unfair-Practices-Import-Trade/part-210-Adjudication-Enforcement/subpart-E-Discovery-Compulsory-Process/section-210.34.md

 (4) An agreement; or

-(5) Any other written request, if the request or order seeks disclosure, by him or any other person, of the subject confidential business information to a person who is not, or may not be, permitted access to that information pursuant to either a Commission protective order or § 210.5(b).
+(5) Any other written request, if the request or order seeks disclosure, by that person or any other person, of the subject confidential business information to a person who is not, or may not be, permitted access to that information pursuant to either a Commission protective order or § 210.5(b).

-Note to paragraph (d):
+Note 1 to paragraph (d):

 This reporting requirement applies only to requests and orders for disclosure made for use of confidential business information in non-Commission proceedings.

 (e) *Sanctions and other actions.* After providing notice and an opportunity to comment, the Commission may impose a sanction upon any person who willfully fails to comply with paragraph (d) of this section, or it may take other action.

 [59 FR 39039, Aug.
 1, 1994, as amended at 73 FR 38323, July 7, 2008; 78 FR 23484, Apr.
-19, 2013; 83 FR 21161, May 8, 2018]
+19, 2013; 83 FR 21161, May 8, 2018; 90 FR 245, Jan.
+3, 2025]